Can You Donate Eggs With an IUD or Nexplanon?

 Nexplanon is a small rod inserted under the skin of the upper arm that releases etonogestrel into the bloodstream.
 Unlike hormonal IUDs, which act mostly locally, Nexplanon has a systemic effect.
 It reliably suppresses ovulation in most users.

-Nexplanon’s FDA prescribing information confirms it reliably suppresses ovulation in most users through continuous systemic etonogestrel release.
-For egg donation, this is the most significant of the long-acting reversible contraceptives (LARCs) from a protocol standpoint.
+Nexplanon’s FDA prescribing information confirms it suppresses ovulation through continuous systemic etonogestrel release.
+For egg donation, this is the most consequential of the long-acting reversible contraceptives (LARCs) from a protocol standpoint.
 Systemic progestin suppression directly conflicts with the stimulation protocol.

 Removal is required, and the waiting period after Nexplanon removal may be slightly longer than for hormonal IUDs, as the systemic hormone needs to clear before a reliable baseline cycle can be established.